masoncusack/BuildYourOwnAPI/README.md

 > *Deploy*:

 - *Deploy to staging*: Select `Yes` if you want to deploy a preview version of the API before a production version, so you can demo it and test it before going live.
 In this case '-deployment-slot-name' (your next input) will be appended to the end of the deployed endpoint (url), before 'azurewebsites.net'.
-For example https://sdgsummarizerdocker-staging.azurewebsites.net is a staging slot of the web app sdgsummarizerdocker, for which the deployment slot was named 'staging'.
+For example https://buildyourownapi-staging.azurewebsites.net is a staging slot of the web app buildyourownapi, for which the deployment slot was named 'staging'.

 - *Deployment slot*: On first deployment you'll have to create a new slot.
 Call it whatever you want.
 Accept the default `staging` if you're okay with that, but if wanting to keep it more private, you could create and use a random GUID you only give to your team for testing, or use a keyphrase.